-1-4 WEEKS FOLLOW-UP
+1 - 4 WEEKS FOLLOW-UP

 - Evaluate ability to cope in his/her usual environment.

 - Review and understanding treatment regimen.

 - Reassessment of inhaler techniques.

 - Reassess need for long-term oxygen.

-- Document the capacity to do physical activity and consider patient eligibility to be enrolled in pulmonary rehabilitation.
+- Document the capacity to do physical activity and consider patient eligibility to be enrolled in pulmonary and all literations. pulmonary rehabilitation.

 - Document symptoms: CAT or mMRC.

 - Determine status of comorbidities.